-In 2006, the first Chicago bayit opened with seven Corps Members in the Albany Park neighborhood.
+In 2006, the first Chicago bayit opened with nine Corps Members in the Albany Park neighborhood.
 Since then, more than 150 Corps Members have worked with close to 50 Chicago nonprofits, serving over 107,000 individuals who are working to make ends meet.

 Our alumni in Chicago continue to step up for social and economic justice, and they’ve had a profound impact on the local Jewish community.
 They’re residents of multiple Moishe Houses, building communities and programs rooted in justice; activists with the Jewish Council on Urban Affairs, advocating on a local and state level for more progressive policies; and they’re lay leaders with Mishkan, a thriving post-denominational Jewish community.

 In 2016, we launched the Avodah Fellowship for early-career professionals in Chicago, expanding our efforts to engage local leaders and strengthening their work for justice within the broader context of our community.